Antone Exum: College career

 Exum attended Virginia Tech from 2009 to 2013.
 In 2009, he redshirted as a true freshman.
 In 2010, Exum played in all 14 games, starting five.
-He played at free safety but moved around a lot in the Hokies nickel defense.
+He played at free safety, but moved around a lot in the Hokies nickel defense.
 He recorded 45 tackles and had a team-high nine pass breakups for the season.
-In 2011, he was an honorable mention All-ACC selection at safety, after he led the team with 89 tackles, while adding five tackles for loss, 1.5 sacks and an interception on the season.
+In 2011, he was an honorable mention All-ACC selection at safety, after he led the team with 89 tackles, while adding five tackles for loss, 1.5 sacks and an interception.
 He also had 10 pass breakups, two quarterback hurries, two forced fumbles and a fumble recovery.
 In 2012, Exum was moved to cornerback in spring practice.
 He started all 13 games, recording 48 tackles, including 1.5 for loss and led the team with five interceptions.
-He also had 16 pass break-ups, 21 Passes Defended two forced fumbles and a fumble recovery.
+He also had 16 pass break-ups, 21 passes defended, two forced fumbles and a fumble recovery.
 He capped off his season with an MVP performance in the 2012 Russell Athletic Bowl vs Rutgers, and was also named second-team All-ACC.

 In January 2013, Exum suffered a torn ACL and lateral meniscus of his right knee during a pick-up basketball game.
-Before his injury, he was widely considered to be one of the shutdown players of the season.
-Especially considering he had 5 interceptions and 16 pass break-ups and his 21passes defended as his first year at the Cornerback position.
-He missed the team's spring practice and fall camp due to the injury, but was cleared to play on October 1, 2013, by surgeon Dr. James Andrews, just under nine months since his initial diagnosis.
-Despite being cleared to play, Exum opted not to dress the next two games, but returned to start the next three games before spraining his ankle which caused him to miss the rest of the season, including the Sun Bowl vs. UCLA Exum and his highly touted NFL prospect teammate, Kyle Fuller, also missed the Sun Bowl.
+Before his injury, he was widely considered to be one of the best shutdown players of the season.
+Especially considering he had 5 interceptions and 16 pass break-ups, and 21 passes defended in his first year at the cornerback position.
+He missed the team's spring practice and fall camp due to the injury, but was cleared to play on October 1 by surgeon Dr. James Andrews, just under nine months after his initial diagnosis.
+Despite being cleared to play, Exum opted not to dress the next two games, but returned to start the next three games before spraining his ankle which caused him to miss the rest of the season, including the Sun Bowl vs. UCLA.
+Exum and his highly touted NFL prospect teammate, Kyle Fuller, also missed the Sun Bowl.